openhealthcare/opal/doc/docs/reference/patient_list.md

 MyList.get_absolute_url()
 "/#/list/my_list"
 ```
+#### `PatientList.as_menuitem(href=None, activepattern=None, icon=None, display=None)`

+Return an instance of `opal.core.menus.MenuItem` that will direct the user to this
+patient list.

 ## TaggedPatientList

-Tagged Patient Lists inherit from Patient Lists - as such they have all of the same methods and properties
+Tagged Patient Lists inherit from Patient Lists - as such they have all of the same methods and
-of Patient Lists.
+properties of Patient Lists.

 ## Card Patient List Template
 Change your patientlist template_name to "patient_lists/card_list.html".

-This will display the patient list as a series of 'cards', more analagous to a twitter stream than a spreadsheet like the default list.
+This will display the patient list as a series of 'cards', more analagous to a twitter stream
+than a spreadsheet like the default list.

 ## Table Patient list Template
 Change your patientlist template_name to "patient_lists/card_list.html".